-If your park operator breaches the conditions of the residential park agreement there are steps you can take to stop the operator's behaviour or to end your agreement and allow you to move out.
+If the park operator breaches the conditions of the residential park agreement there are steps the resident can take to stop the operator's behaviour or to end their agreement and allow them to move out.

 Park operators are breaching the residential park agreement if they:

-- interfere with your peace, comfort or privacy - eg not giving appropriate notice before entering the rented property, including gardens, yards or sheds included in the residential park agreement
+- interfere with a resident's peace, comfort or privacy - for example not giving appropriate notice before entering the rented property, including gardens, yards or sheds included in the residential park agreement

 - don't maintain the rented property to a reasonable standard

 - try to change, add or remove conditions to the residential park agreement without the resident's consent.

 If you are having problems with a park operator breaching the conditions of the residential park agreement for instance not repairing the rented property or common areas of the park, the resident can give the park operator written notice to remedy breach of agreement .
 This form gives the park operator at least 14 days to remedy the breach.
 If the breach isn't remedied the form gives the park operator notice that the resident will leave the property before the end of the next day.

 This is a legal notice to the park operator that states if they don't remedy the breach the agreement will legally end and the resident will move out.

 If you do give this notice to the park operator and they don't remedy the breach specified in the form, you must move out on the date you have stated in the form.
 Take this into consideration before you give this notice to the park operator.

 If the park operator has breached the same agreement condition at least twice before, and has been issued a notice to remedy the breach of the agreement on both occasions, you can give them written notice of termination for successive breaches on the third occasion.
 This form gives the park operator a minimum of 14 days written notice that you will be ending the agreement and moving out.